On the extension of a class of Hermite multivariate interpolation problems: Introduction

-\begin{proposition} Assume that in the problem $(\Nset,\Xset),$ the scheme $\Nset$ is $(<)$-scheme.
-Then there exists \end{proposition} Indeed, note that $\Nset_\#$ is the number of interpolation conditions in \eqref{int cond H} and each condition can be considered as a linear equation with respect to $N$ unknown coefficients of $p\in\Pi_n.$ Thus we get a linear homogeneous system, where the number of equations is less than the number of unknowns.
-As we know such systems have non-trivial solutions.
+A scheme $\Nset:=\Nset^k$ satisfying the above condition we call \emph{exact scheme.} \begin{proposition} Assume that a scheme $\Nset^k$ is exact.
+Then the $n$-correctness of the problem $(\Nset,\Xset)^k$ is equivalent to each of the following conditions: \begin{enumerate} \item The problem $(\Nset,\Xset)^k$ is $n$-solvable. \item $p \in \Pi_n^k,\ D^\Nset p|_\Xset=0\implies p = 0.$ \end{enumerate} \end{proposition} \begin{proof} Indeed, each of the $\Nset_\#^k$ conditions in \eqref{int cond H} can be considered as a linear equation with respect to $n^{(k)}$ unknown coefficients of $p\in\Pi_n^k.$ Thus for exact scheme the conditions \eqref{int cond H} reduce to a square linear system (see \eqref{exact}).
+Now, the condition (i) means that the linear system is consistent for any right-hand side values, while the condition (ii) means that the homogeneous linear system has a single trivial solution.
+It is well known that in the case of a square system each of these properties implies that the system has a unique solution for any right-hand side values.
+The later property means that the problem $(\Nset,\Xset)^k$ is $n$-correct. \end{proof}

-In the simplest case $\Nset=\{1,1,1,1,1;2\}$ the above proposition implies \begin{lemma} For any five points, there exists a conic that passes through all of them. \end{lemma}
+\begin{proposition} Assume that in the problem $(\Nset,\Xset)^k,$ the scheme $\Nset^k$ is $(<)$-scheme.
+Then there exists \end{proposition} \begin{proof} Indeed, in this case the conditions \eqref{int cond H} reduce to a linear homogeneous system, where the number of equations is less than the number of unknowns.
+As we know such systems have non-trivial solutions. \end{proof} Thus, for the $(<)$-scheme $\Nset=\{1,1,1,1,1;2\}^2$ we obtain \begin{corollary} For any five points in the plane, there exists a conic that passes through all of them. \end{corollary}